Jeavon/Slimsy/README.md

 #### `Url.GetSrcSetUrls(publishedContent, int width, int height, AspectRatio aspectRatio)`

-Slimsy 2 now allows you to define a predefined ratio for your image so you don't need to work out the math associated with it, first you instanciate a new built in class of AspectRatio and pass in two integer values, this will crop the image(s) to the desired ration.
+Slimsy 2 allows you to define a predefined ratio for your image so you don't need to work out the math associated with it, first you instantiate a new built in class of AspectRatio and pass in two integer values, this will crop the image(s) to the desired ration.

     @foreach (var feature in featuredPages)
     {